Cancer Biology

 Durable responses to ATR inhibition with ceralasertib in tumors with genomic defects and high inflammation.

-(American Society for Clinical Investigation, 2023-11-07)BACKGROUND: PATRIOT was the first-in-human phase I study of the oral ATR (ataxia telangiectasia and Rad3-related) inhibitor ceralasertib (AZD6738) in advanced solid tumors.
-METHODS: Primary objective was safety.
-Secondary ... -
+(AMER SOC CLINICAL INVESTIGATION INC, 2024-01-16)BACKGROUNDPhase 1 study of ATRinhibition alone or with radiation therapy (PATRIOT) was a first-in-human phase I study of the oral ATR (ataxia telangiectasia and Rad3-related) inhibitor ceralasertib (AZD6738) in advanced ... -

 Bidirectional eukaryotic DNA replication is established by quasi-symmetrical helicase loading.